 Forthcoming

-The Biting Kind is a creative nonfiction manuscript about mass incarceration, mental health, and the climate crisis.
-This manuscript was just shortlisted for the SFWP Literary Awards, judged by Deesha Philyaw, and is currently being considered for publication.
-An abbreviated excerpt was just published in the Modern Love Tiny Love Stories column of The New York Times.
+Her creative nonfiction manuscript, The Biting Kind, is about mass incarceration, mental health, and the climate crisis.
+This manuscript was shortlisted for the SFWP Literary Awards, judged by Deesha Philyaw.
+Excerpts were recently published in the Modern Love Tiny Love Stories column of The New York Times and The Mail section of The New Yorker.

-Cass was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference in June 2024, where she had the honor of workshopping an excerpt of her manuscript with the amazing Helen Macdonald.
+She was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference in June 2024, where she had the honor of workshopping an excerpt of her manuscript with the amazing Helen Macdonald.
 Cass is incorporating the insightful feedback she received, and looks forward to finding a publishing home for The Biting Kind.
-This project was also supported by the Tin House Workshop and Millay Arts.
+This project was also supported by the Tin House Winter Workshop and Millay Arts Wintertide.

-Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects this year.
-She is currently at work on a book review for Terrain and an author interview for Electric Literature.
+Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects.

-She is honored to be a May 2025 writer in residence at Can Serrat in Catalonia.
+She is honored to be a writer in residence during May at Can Serrat in Spain.

 Recent Notable Publications